DedsecKnight/quiz-backend/README.md

 ## Steps to run this project:

-1. Run `npm i` command
+1. Run `docker-compose up --build` command
-2. Setup database settings inside `ormconfig.json` file
-3. Run `npm start` command
-4. Go to `https://localhost:5000` and start making GraphQL queries.
+2. Go to `https://localhost:5000` and start making GraphQL queries.